rogerhu/compsci_guides/Search-in-Rotated-Sorted-Array.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

 **General Idea:** Let's split the array into two sorted arrays by finding the inflexion point using binary search.
 I.E. [[Find Minimum in Rotated Sorted Array]].
 We can then run binary search on the two sorted arrays using binary search.
+I.E. [[Binary Search Problem]]

 ```markdown